fluturecode/myMtv-client/README.md

 ## Emotion Styled-Components

-Run "yarn add @emotion/styled @emotion/react @emotion/core".
+Run "yarn add @emotion/styled @emotion/core".
 Emotion is a library designed for writing css styles with JavaScript.
 It provides powerful and predictable style composition in addition to a great developer experience with features such as source maps, labels, and testing utilities.
 Both string and object styles are supported. [https://emotion.sh/docs/introduction]

 ## React-You-Tube

 A simple React component acting as a thin layer over the YouTube IFrame Player API.
-To install "yarn add @emotion/styled".
+To install "yarn add react-youtube" For more information visit [https://www.npmjs.com/package/react-youtube].

 ## Deployment